RaiffRamalho/FullStackDev/vagrant/FSND-Virtual-Machine/vagrant/README.md

 ## Prerequisites

+* Set up described in the project specification
-Python 2.7 installed in the machine and the set up described in the project specification
+* Python 2.7 installed in the machine

 ## How to run